sean44104/Removable-Gate-GCC/README.md

 This is a collection of custom gamecube controller files made to be resin printed.
 These files feature a variety of mods.
 Removable Gates, Digitally Notched Gateplates, Double Z, USB-C, Metal Threaded Shell Inserts, and a Fully Parametric Custom Notch Builder Tool!

+The release contains F3D files with the STEP files for each part as well as the Notch Builder.
+It also includes a guide to using the Notch Builder and a guide on how to properly export files from Fusion360

 Parametric Notch Builder Tool by Bibben https://github.com/B1bben